 Among its many offerings you'll find outstanding one-of-a-kind specimen plants.
 Meadowbrook is open April through September with free parking and an experienced staff to help you with all of your gardening questions.
-Tours of the estate house and gardens are offered from spring through fall.
+Tours of the estate house and gardens are offered from spring through summer.

 PHS Meadowbrook Farm is among Eastern Montgomery County's Secret Places for visiting.